Farm Partnerships | Their importance & how to avoid disputes Skip to content

 In this blog we talk about farm partnerships, why it is important to put in place a partnership agreement and how to avoid disputes.

-Traditionally, farms have been family affairs, started many years ago, by great great grandfather, and continued down the generations.
+Traditionally, farms have been family affairs, started many years ago by great great grandparents, and continued down the generations.

-In the past, it might have seemed disloyal or suggest a lack of trust to insist that the farming business arrangements were set out in a legal document, but in the modern age, it is not only common place, but essential to have a written agreement between the individuals owning and operating the farm.
+In the past, it might have seemed disloyal, or imply a lack of trust, to insist that the farming business arrangements were set out in a legal document.
+In the modern age, it is not only commonplace but essential to have a written agreement between the individuals owning and operating the farm.

 Farm partnerships